andreashuber69/net-worth/README.md

 ### Privacy

-- **Data Storage**: The data you enter into Net Worth is only ever stored locally and can, at your request, be saved to a file on your hard drive.
+- **Data Storage**: The asset details you enter into Net Worth are stored in your browser.
+Said data can be saved to a .assets file on your hard drive such that you can load it again later, much like you can save and load stuff with a conventional desktop application.
+Note that .assets files are **not** encrypted.
+If you care about privacy, you should thus ensure that such files cannot be accessed by anybody else, e.g. by storing them on a password-protected encrypted drive.
+Moreover, you should only use Net Worth on a device where you have a password-protected personal account.
+  Finally, it is worth noting that most cloud storage services like e.g. Dropbox, Google Drive, etc. do **not** store user data in an encrypted form.
 - **Queries**: The application queries precious metal prices and currency exchange rates ([quandl.com](https://quandl.com)) plus crypto currency prices ([cryptocompare.com](https://cryptocompare.com)).
-For crypto currencies, you have the option to also track your balance.
+For crypto currencies, you have the option to also track your balance, by specifying a public address instead of a quantity.
 If you choose to do so, the application will also send your public address(es) to an online service like e.g. [blockchain.info](https://blockchain.info).
-- **Encryption**: All queries are always encrypted (https), but of course the owners of the respective services will have access to the contents of the queries (which can be attributed to you via your IP address).
-If you have concerns about that, you should use a reputable VPN provider or even TOR.
+All queries are always encrypted (https), but of course the owners of the respective services will have access to the contents of the queries (which can be attributed to you via your IP address).
+This is why it is recommended to only use the application via a reputable VPN provider or even TOR.
+- **HD Wallets**: Besides normal public addresses, the application also supports so-called xpubs (short for extended public keys) for most crypto currencies.
+To protect your privacy, Net Worth never sends these to external services.
+  Instead, balances are queried with normal public addresses derived from an xpub.
+While this approach reveals as little as possible about your wallet, it should be noted that it's trivial to reconstruct the past transaction history from the contents of the queries.
+This is why, again, you should take measures so that the queries are not attributable to you, see above.

 ## Features